OctopusDeploy/blog/blog/2018-01/kotlin-run-let-also-apply.md

 ## Conclusion

-While they are quite simple, the standard functions in Kotlin provide a powerful way to express the intention of your code.
+While they are quite simple, the standard functions in Kotlin provide a powerful way to describe the intention of your code.
 They will reduce variable counts, make code much easier to reason about, and highlight mutation.